-Daytona State's Quanta-Honors College is a learning community that offers an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an Honors degree gives.
+Daytona State's Quanta-Honors College is a learning community designed to offer an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an honors degree provides.

-The classes are challenging, but extensive support is available to ensure that students do well.
-Students work in small groups and will have plenty of time to discuss, explore new ideas and apply these ideas to real-world problems.
+The classes are challenging, but you'll have a lot of support to make sure that you do well.
+You'll have three professors in the classroom every day, and also dedicated tutors and librarians.
+You'll do much of your work in small groups and will have plenty of time to discuss, explore new ideas and apply these ideas to real-world problems.

 Students tell us that they like the classes because they are participatory – we discuss rather than lecture.
 They like that we value thinking outside the box and challenging the conventional wisdom.
 And there are some awesome perks:

-In addition to class work in the Quanta-Honors College program, students must complete the following requirements in order to graduate with an Honors degree:
+In addition to your class work in the Quanta Honors college program, you need to complete the following requirements in order to graduate with an Honors degree: